 Locks are extremely simple and senseless creatures that have but one fixed path of operation.
 This simplicity makes lock picking a very easy skill to acquire and implement for anyone looking to do so.
 But to acquire this skill, we must first learn the very basics of how a key works so that we can learn to mimic it.

 For the purpose of this guide, we will be looking at the most simple and commonly utilized lock today: the pin tumbler lock.
 This type of lock has been in use for over 6,000 years (yes, really!) and dates back to early Egypt.
-This type of mechanism can be found in over 90 percent of the locks used around the world, making it the most practical suitor for our bypass shenanigans.
+This type of mechanism can be found in more than 90 percent of the locks used around the world, making it the most practical suitor for our bypass shenanigans.
 So, let’s take a look at how they work.

 The basic pin tumbler lock has 6 essential components: